FlynnHillier/free-spotify-premium/readme.md

 # Usage
 run main.py and follow the instructions as they're provided.

-It is worth mentioned a few steps require manual interaction.
-Most notably, it is likely spotify will requred additional confirmation on your card, which you must confirm on whatever device you bank on.
+It is worth mentioning a few steps require manual interaction.
+Most notably, it is likely spotify will request additional confirmation on your card, which you must confirm on whatever device you bank on.